Concussion Care That Actually Understands You

 EMDR does not have to involve eye movements.

-For many people with concussion or TBI, traditional eye tracking can be fatiguing, overstimulating, or simply not accessible.
+For many people with a concussion, traditional eye tracking can be fatiguing, overstimulating, or simply not accessible.
 I adapt EMDR to your nervous system and symptoms by using alternatives such as:

 We go at your pace.
 Nothing is forced, and we only use what feels supportive for your brain and body.